PataphysicalSociety/soupault.app/site/reference-manual.md

   extract_after_widgets = ["foo", "bar"]
 ```

-Note that it doesn’t mean that soupault will schedule widgets `foo` and `bar` to run before everything else.
-It doesn’t mean that
+Note that it does not mean that soupault will schedule widgets `foo` and `bar` to run before everything else.
+It does not mean that
-soupault will not schedule any other widgets to run before metadata extraction happens.
+soupault will not schedule any other widgets to run before metadata extraction happens, either.
 It only means that metadata extraction
 will happen immediately after the last of `foo` and `bar` widgets have run.

 Thus, if you have a setup where some widgets produce metadata you want extracted (*producers*) and other widgets that modify the